switch to text-only version

 Dogs aren't born patient.
 Patience is a trained behavior, and it needs to start early.

+Start small.
 You can't ask a dog to sit still for 30 minutes if it's never sat still for 30 seconds.
-Start small.
 Build the duration gradually.
 The table is a great place to practice this — the dog learns that standing still on the table is simply *what we do here*.

 If you're running a bird dog, patience matters, but it's not the whole game.
 If you're running a duck dog?
 Patience is *everything*.
 A dog that can't handle five hours in a blind while nothing happens is a dog that's going to make your season miserable.
 That kind of endurance has to be taught, and the earlier you start building that mental muscle, the better.